 - Belated Backstory: His last appearance, "The Kongo-Bongo Festival of Lights", reveals his backstory.

 - Benevolent Boss: He treats his crew much better than K. Rool treats his — then again they are more competent that Klump and Krusha.

 - Big Bad Ensemble: With K. Rool in the cartoon.

-- Canon Foreigner: He has no game counterpart but his design is clearly inspired by Kannon the Klump with a hand-canon from "Donkey Kong Country 2"; which makes sense since he's Klump's brother.
+- Canon Foreigner: He has no game counterpart but his design is clearly inspired by Kannon the Klump with a hand-cannon from "Donkey Kong Country 2"; which makes sense since he's Klump's brother.

 - Decomposite Character: He takes over K. Rool's motifs from Donkey Kong Country 2, namely his Pirate motif and accompanying minions and ship, while K. Rool sticks more to the industrial theme the Kremlings had in the first game.